mouadja02/Hevy-Coach/README.md

 ## What Does This Do?

-**Simple Version**: Send your Hevy workout CSV to a Telegram bot → Get AI coaching advice + progress charts back!
+**Simple Version**: Send your Hevy workout CSV to a Telegram bot → Get AI coaching advice

 **Detailed Version**:
 - 📊 Analyzes your workout data automatically
 - 🤖 Provides personalized coaching recommendations using AI
-- 📈 Creates progress charts for your top exercises
 - 💬 Sends everything directly to your Telegram
 - 🔄 Works every time you export data from Hevy